 Banner Bearers volunteer to hold our church's Standing on the Side of Love banner at local rallies and other events.
-(Contact Social Action Chair Judy Olson to join the contact list.)
+(Contact Social Action Chair Judy Olson or the church office to join the contact list.)

 Our Social Action Committee facilitates several teams that focus on specific issues in depth.
 These teams, and other justice-minded congregants and groups, take turns hosting Third-Sunday Evenings, which use documentaries, forums, concerts, and other events to raise awareness about a variety of issues.